Learning goals

 Metadata is data about data.
 It includes the already familiar image properties as well as conditions recorded during data acquisition (e.g. sun angle, time of day), or information added during pre-processing to reconstructr how the data came to be.
 Metadata are either stored as part of an integrated data format, i.e. stored in the same file, or as an additional file accompanying the image data.
 Example GeoTIFF: metadata stored within .tif image.
 Displaying metadata possible with specific metadata reader (e.g. QGIS Layer properties, R functions).

-Next, we can visualize our image in the plot window of RStudio using the plot() function:
+Next, we can visualize our image by simply using the plot() function:

 plot(img_landsat)